#TBT The Venus 211 Caliber In A Bucherer Chronograph

-It wouldn’t be far from the truth to say that I just read a thread at some local Italian, French or German forum while trying to find out more about specific watch refs.
-The more you read (thanks Internet for Google translate) and the more tabs you open, you end up with 20 new other movements, models, brands or refs you HAVE to explore.
+It wouldn’t be far from the truth to say that I just read a thread at some local Italian, French, or German forum while trying to find out more about specific watch references.
+The more you read (thank you, internet, for Google Translate) and the more tabs you open, you end up with 20 new other movements, models, brands, or references that you HAVE to explore.

 I clicked on one of my twenty freshly opened browser tabs and my eyes nearly jumped out onto my keyboard.
-What I saw was one of the most generic and for many too boring chronograph dial designs with two sub registers.
-Yet below them there was a double date cutout made of two rotating discs that were so big I had to double check that I was looking at a vintage watch.
+What I saw was one of the most generic and for many too boring chronograph dial designs with two sub-registers.
+Yet below them, there was a double date cutout made of two rotating discs that were so big I had to double-check that I was looking at a vintage watch.
 If that wasn’t enough, the digits showed a weird date ‘38’.
-This was my first encounter with the Big Date calibre Venus 211 and I was hooked.
+This was my first encounter with the Big Date Venus 211, and I was hooked.

 The famous Rolex Datejust from 1945 was the very first automatic wristwatch with a changing date.
 Things picked up on speed in the next few years thanks to Hans Wilsdorf’s wife who could not read the date easily.
 As it should be in a loving relationship, her husband, who happened to be the boss of Rolex at the time, got it all sorted out.
 Not only did he introduce the magic magnifying “Cyclops” that made reading the date more comfortable, but he also introduced the changing of dates sharply at midnight in the blink of an eye.

 The Swiss movement manufacturer Venus ruled the happy age of admired column-wheel chronographs.
-Watchmakers consider the Venus superior to the major chronograph competitors like Valjoux and Lémania, both in design and function.
+Watchmakers consider Venus superior to the major chronograph competitors like Valjoux and Lémania, both in design and function.
 Their cooperation with Breitling brought some legendary models that an average collector will struggle to put his hands on today.
-In the late forties however, the demand for cheaper chronographs grew and Venus responded with a series of cam-switched movements.
-One of them was the Venus 210 movement that was later enriched with a date device – called Venus 211.
+In the late ’40s, however, the demand for cheaper chronographs grew and Venus responded with a series of cam-switched movements.
+One of them was the Venus 210 movement, which was later enriched with a date mechanism and called the Venus 211.

-I have to admit – the watch design might be a bit generic and the dial a bit busy on this Bucherer, but the Venus 211 was the true draw.
-The black minute track is tightly surrounded by an outer blue tachymetre scale and inner red telemetric scale.
-If it was up to me, I would go without the telemetric today.
+I have to admit, the watch design might be a bit generic and the dial a bit busy on this Bucherer, but the Venus 211 was the true draw.
+The black minute track is tightly surrounded by an outer blue tachymeter scale and the inner red telemetric scale.
+If it was up to me, I would go without the telemeter today.
 Yet what I see as the biggest problem is that all the track lines are of the same thickness, making it easy to get lost when you want to read the exact time with just a quick look.
-If things weren’t busy enough, the minute track is enriched with lume dots at every five minutes.
+If things weren’t busy enough, the minute track is enriched with lume dots every five minutes.
 Gold triangular thorn-like markers shine at the odd hours with nicely shaped Arabic numerals at even hours.
 Factoring in the well-preserved gold-plated case and all hands, quite the dream for a gold-tone type of collector.
-Too many gold tones are maybe the only reason why this Bucherer doesn’t sit on top of my internal TOP WRIST TIME chart.
-What pleases my soul most when looking at it are no dirty spots or scratches on the dial in near perfect condition, no visible marks on the sub-registers, no cuts on lugs and no unaccountable deep or surface scars that are often visible on the back or sides due to careless watch opening.
+Too many gold tones are maybe the only reason why this Bucherer doesn’t sit on top of my internal “Top Wrist Time” chart.
+What pleases my soul most when looking at it are no dirty spots or scratches on the dial in near-perfect condition, no visible marks on the sub-registers, no scratches on the lugs, and no unaccountable deep or surface scars that are often visible on the back or sides due to opening the watch carelessly.

-From a construction point of view, in comparison to modern Lange Outsize Date Mechanism that introduced 2 discs being layered one over the another one in 1994, the Venus 211 differs with no depth effect as discs are placed at the same level.
+From a construction point of view, in comparison to the modern Lange Outsize Date Mechanism that introduced two discs layered one over the other one in 1994, the Venus 211 differs with no depth effect as the discs are placed at the same level.
 You can see a tiny gap created where the discs nearly glide into each other.
-Effect very similar to the modern Glashütte Original Panorama Date introduced in 1997.
-It consists of the two numerical discs mounted concentrically on the same level.
-This discs configuration was also seen in Angelus Dato12 models with caliber 255 in late forties.
+The effect is very similar to the modern Glashütte Original Panorama Date introduced in 1997.
+It consists of two numerical discs mounted concentrically on the same level.
+This disc configuration was also seen in Angelus Dato12 models with caliber 255 in the late ’40s.

 What watch purists might refer to as the biggest imperfection or defect of the Venus 211 big date is what amuses me the most.
-This date movement type counts from 0 to 39, instead of 1 to 31.
-So you have to correct every starting month to 1.
+This movement counts the date from 0 to 39 instead of 1 to 31, so you have to correct it at the start of every month.
 Not often does an engineering imperfection make a perfect talking point.

 Fitted with a thin and elegant black cordovan leather strap, I like wearing my Bucherer Venus 211 the most when the months are about to change.
-That non-traditional, if not awkward, date jump from the 31st to the 32nd or 33rd always encourages me to disrupt my own stereotypes, to stop and think.
+That non-traditional (if not awkward) date jump from the 31st to the 32nd or 33rd always encourages me to disrupt my own stereotypes, to stop and think.
 It reminds me not to forget that the human touch makes all the difference.
 For the record, the Venus 211 is no horological wonder, but its legacy resonates today even more.
 Anything can be engineered or automated.
-But for me this simple big date movement is living proof of the fact that going the complicated way that requires additional effort might be more fun, more engaging and bring a fresh view to your daily routine.
-So human.
+But for me, this simple big-date movement is living proof of the fact that going the complicated way that requires additional effort might be more fun and engaging, bringing a fresh view to your daily routine.
+It is so human.